What Does Direct Sales Mean? [The Complete Guide for 2023]

 50 million people…

-That’s how many are involved in direct sales in the United States - either as a seller, or as a consumer of direct sales products.
+That’s how many are involved in direct sales (or multilevel marketing) in the United States - either as a seller, or as a consumer of direct sales products.

 Needless to say, it’s a booming industry.

-But what does it actually mean to be a direct seller?
+But what "multilevel marketing" actually mean?
 And how can a direct seller be successful?

-We’ve interacted with thousands of direct sellers over the years, so here we’ll lay out what direct selling is, and how you can be successful with it.
+We’ve interacted with thousands of multilevel marketing retailers over the years, so here we’ll lay out what multilevel marketing is, whether or not it's legitimate, and how you can be successful with it.

 The direct seller then receives a commission based on the sales.